-- The pressure should be checked only when the tires are cold.
-If your vehicle has been packed for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire pressure reading. - Always use a tire pressure gauge.
+- ► The pressure should be checked only when the tires are cold.
+If your vehicle has been packed for at least 3 hours and has not been driven for more than 1.5 km or 1 mile since, you will get an accurate cold tire pressure reading. - ► Always use a tire pressure gauge.
 The appearance of a tire can be misleading.
-Besides, tire pressures that are even just a few pounds off can degrade handling and ride. - Do not bleed or reduce tire pressure after driving.
-It is normal for the tire pressure to be higher after driving. - Never exceed the vehicle capacity weight.
-The passenger and luggage weight should be located so that the vehicle is balanced. - Be sure to reinstall the tire inflation valve caps.
+Besides, tire pressures that are even just a few pounds off can degrade handling and ride. - ► Do not bleed or reduce tire pressure after driving.
+It is normal for the tire pressure to be higher after driving. - Never exceed the cargo weight rating.
+The luggage weight should be distributed evenly. - ▶ Be sure to reinstall the tire inflation valve caps.
 Without the valve caps, dirt or moisture could get into the valve core and cause air leakage.
 If the caps have been lost, have new ones put on as soon as possible.